aws/sagemaker-tensorflow-serving-container/README.md

                 |__external_module
             |__inference.py

-## Packaging SageMaker Models for TensorFlow Serving
+## Deploying a TensorFlow Serving Model for Offline or Real-Time Inference

+To use your TensorFlow Serving model on SageMaker, you first need to create a SageMaker Model.
+After creating a SageMaker Model, you can use it to create [SageMaker Batch Transform Jobs](https://docs.aws.amazon.com/sagemaker/latest/dg/how-it-works-batch.html) for offline inference, or create [SageMaker Endpoints](https://docs.aws.amazon.com/sagemaker/latest/dg/how-it-works-hosting.html) for real-time inference.

+### Creating a SageMaker Model

+A SageMaker Model contains references to a `model.tar.gz` file in S3 containing serialized model data, and a Docker image used to serve predictions with that model.

-If you are not using SageMaker Python SDK, you should package the contents in model directory (including models, inference.py and external modules) in .tar.gz format in a file named "model.tar.gz" and upload it to S3.
+You can package the contents in model directory (including models, inference.py and external modules) in .tar.gz format in a file named "model.tar.gz" and upload it to S3.
 If you're on a Unix-based operating system, you can create a "model.tar.gz" using the `tar` utility:

 ```
 tar -czvf model.tar.gz 12345 code